 (A Prayer by Archbishop Anastasios of Albania)

-ACTIVITY 1: PREPARE THE MEAL
+ACTIVITY 1: PREPARE THE MEAL 45 minutes

 Feel free to use your own preferred recipe.
-Organize participants to clean up and prepare the food for the movie night.
+Organize participants to clean up and prepare the meal for the movie night.
 Make sure everyone has a job, even if it's a small one.
 Remember to pray before everyone starts eating.

+Remember:

 You can order pre-made food, but preparing a meal is a great way for people to connect and share a special bond.
 It is no accident that the focus of every Liturgy is a meal, and that early Christians shared meals together as a sign of their love and community.

 ACTIVITY 2: WATCH MOVIE

-2 hours
+1 hour 54 minutes

 Make sure everyone has access to food, a comfortable place to sit, and a good view of the movie.
-For this month's theme of self-control, we suggest that you watch the film Remember the Titans.
-Feel free to show any movie that is appropriate for the audience and likely to spark a good conversation about self-control.
+We have suggested August Rush, but any age-appropriate movie that showcases self-control would work.

 ACTIVITY 3: CLEAN UP

+10 minutes

 Make sure the space is completely clean after everyone has eaten.

 ACTIVITY 4: MOVIE DEBRIEF

+Ask participants the following questions and facilitate a discussion:

-- What did you see and hear in the movie? - What is one lesson you can take away from the movie?
+- What did you see and hear in the movie?

+- What is one lesson you can take away from the movie?

+Remember:

 Art impacts people by compelling us with beauty rather than convincing us with data.
 It hits us in the heart rather than the head.
-Movies are a great way to show people the compelling beauty behind Christian ideals like self-control and sacrifice and can connect with people in a way that a talk or academic lesson may not.
+Movies are a great way to show people the compelling beauty behind Christian ideals like selfcontrol and sacrifice and can connect with people in a way that a talk or academic lesson may not.

 ACTIVITY 5: TEACHING

+10 minutes

+Ask participants the following questions and facilitate a discussion:

-- What were the key relationships you saw in this movie? - Remembering the previous session: what is self-control? - An emptying of ourselves for the other - How was self-control shown in the movie? - What are some ways people have shown self-control in their lives? - In what ways do you show this type of self-control?
+- What were the key relationships you saw in this movie?

+- Remembering the previous session: what is self-control?

+- An emptying of ourselves for the other

+- How was self-control shown in the movie?

+- What are some ways people have shown self-control in their lives?

+- In what ways do you show this type of self-control?

+Lesson:

-Self-control is all about emptying ourselves to let the other in.
+Self-control is all about taking the focus off ourselves to let the other in.
 This goes hand-in-hand with love.
-When we make room for others we can do for them, be with them, give them our time and through this we show our love.
-It is easy to keep our eyes on our phones or computers and not be present.
+When we make room for others and what we can do for them, we are showing our love.
+It is easy to keep our eyes on the television or the computer and not be present.
 It takes self-control to put those away so we can be present with others.

-CONCLUSION: WRAP-UP & COMMITMENT

-Go around the room and ask each participant to answer the following questions.
-The session leader should go first.

-- What is one way you will try to use more self-control in your life? - How have you been fulfilling your commitment from last week to try to have self-control even when it's difficult?
+CONCLUSION: WRAP-UP & COMMITMENT 5 minutes Go around the room and ask each participant to answer the following questions.
+The session leader should go first. - What is one way you will try to use more self-control in your life? - How have you been fulfilling your commitment from last week to try to have self-control even when it's difficult?
+CLOSING PRAYER In the name of the Father, and the Son, and the Holy Spirit.
 Christ my God, draw close to me, lead me, guide me, walk beside me, shape me into who You want me to be.
 Allow Your will to be done in my life in order for me to become a living, breathing testimony.
 Allow me to display selfcontrol when temptations draw near.
 May these things not control my actions, my emotions, or my thoughts.
 Amen.

-WORSHIP SESSION MARCH 2018

-Experiencing Self-Control Through Worship
+WORSHIP SESSION MARCH 2018 Experiencing Self-Control Through Worship DATE:

-Week of Monday, March 12, 2018
+Week of Monday, March 12, 2018 GOAL:

-To explore the place of self-control in our Christian worship
+To experience self-control through our Christian worship

+OBJECTIVE:

 To chant the Small Paraklesis together

+ESTIMATED DURATION:

+90 minutes

+SUPPLIES NEEDED: